 The number of people choosing breast augmentation procedures has skyrocketed in the last decade, which has led many researchers and clinicians to wonder how breast implants may affect risk of breast cancer.
 So far, there is little evidence linking saline or silicone breast implants to increased risk of most types of typical breast cancer.
 However, there are some newer reports of a rare cancer being linked to breast implants, which is not a typical breast cancer but instead is a type of lymphoma called ALCL.
 More research is being done to elucidate why this rare type of lymphoma has an association with some types of breast implants, especially textured implants.

-Studies have shown that HRT can increase cancer risk, so it’s recommended that if you are over the age of 50 and have had HRT for 5 or more years that you get an annual mammogram.
+Studies have shown that HRT can increase cancer risk, so it’s recommended that if you are over the age of 50 and have been undergoing HRT for 5 or more years that you get an annual mammogram.

 The best defense against breast cancer is early detection.
 The earlier breast cancer is detected, the easier it is to treat.